jitongj/LCA-code/README.md

 - `figure5.R` — Creates two scatter plots to visualize how model performance varies with flow frequency and value magnitude under 5% missing data.
 (Input files: `Frequency_5%_new.csv` and `5%missing_new.csv`.)

 ### U.S. LCI Database (USLCI) Analysis
-- `USLCIdata.m` — Prepares the USLCI dataset and generates `USLCIdata.mat`.
+- `USLCIdata.m` — Prepares the USLCI dataset and generates `USLCIdata.mat` (not not publicly available; available upon request.).
 - `USLCI_performance.m` — Analyzes USLCI model performance and generates the heatmap for Supporting Information Figure S3.
+-
 ## LCI Data Information
 - `Flowinfo.xlsx` — Basic information for flow names.
 - `Processinfo.csv` — Basic information for process names.
 - `activity_overview_for_users_3.1_default.xlsx` — ISIC classification information.

 ## Data Availability
-Due to licensing and data sharing restrictions, `rawdata.csv` cannot be made publicly available.
-Please contact the authors to request access to the file.
+Due to licensing and data sharing restrictions, `rawdata.csv`(i.e. Ecoinvent raw data) and USLCIdata.mat` cannot be made publicly available.
+Please contact the authors to request access to these files.

 ## How to Cite
 If you use this code or data, please cite: